 A great morning of art-making for children of all ages and families of all sizes.
 A visit to the museum is included in this artist-led workshop.
 We will meet in the Creative Classroom in the Pete V. Domenici Building.

-Please pre-register using the link HERE (so we know how many materials to prepare)
+Please pre-register HERE (so we know how many materials to prepare)

 For more information please call or email Elena Baca at 505-246-2261 or ElenaD.Baca@state.nm.us